Daily Briefing: Surprised Germany votes to legalise same-sex marriage

-LONDON To the surprise of many, and possibly Angela Merkel herself, the German parliament has voted to legalise same-sex marriage.
+LONDON (Reuters) - To the surprise of many, and possibly Angela Merkel herself, the German parliament has voted to legalise same-sex marriage.

 In Germany, most social reforms come about after months, if not years, of agonised public debate.
 This one happened rather haphazardly when Merkel, who sits at the centrist end of her CDU conservative party, this week suggested she was open to debate on the matter - a gambit that was in fact supposed to push it into the long grass until after September's election.